Project 3: Backyard Bug Hunt

 Overview

-This project is a reimagined version of Viva Topo!, refined through three iterations to enhance gameplay.
-It introduces a zombie theme layered over the original framework, along with new mechanics such as revival, randomized cave entry, and an aid point system.
+A reimagined version of Viva Topo! developed over three iterations.
+The game introduces a zombie apocalypse theme and new mechanics including revival, randomized cave exits, and an aid point system.

 Constraints